 2. Drink Lots OF Water

-Your fluid intake well help you go to the bathroom before baby is coming out.
+Your fluid intake will help you go to the bathroom before the baby is coming out.
 Helping you give that extra sense of relief.
 It also helps to lower the amount of food you eat while in labor and try to stick to liquids to help you keep from pooping.

 3. Increase Fiber